Jagadeesh-Kmr/JobNest/README.md

 # JobNest

-A modern job portal web application built with **React.js, Tailwind CSS, Node.js, and MongoDB**.
+A modern JobNest web application built with **React.js, Tailwind CSS, Node.js, and MongoDB**.
 It allows job seekers to apply for jobs and employers to post/manage job listings.

 ---